lgmoneda/qna-org-roam/README.md

 2. Run python setup.py install

-3. Run python ssor/org_roam_vectordb.py to build the knowledge base
+3. Run python qna-org-roam/org_roam_vectordb.py to build the knowledge base

-4. Run python ssor/server.py to serve the application under the 8800 port
+4. Run python qna-org-roam/server.py to serve the application under the 8800 port

 5. Add the code from elisp/qna_chat.el to your Emacs configuration

-6. Call it using M-x `q-n-a-with-org-roam`
+6. Call it using M-x `q-n-a-with-org-roam` ag